LorenaMueller/refine_DCG_outlines/README.md

 ### Data

 The necessary satellite data is accessed and processed via Google Earth Engine using the script provided.
 Outputs are exported to Google Drive for local access in Colab.
-No manual data download is required, though reference outlines (e.g., SGI, RGI) must be added manually.

 ### Software